Ambiorix's revolt: Roman defeat

 The Romans spent the night in disarray, putting together their belongings and preparing to march out of the fort once morning came.
-The enemy heard the hubbub in the Fort and prepared an ambush.
+The enemy heard the hubbub in the fort and prepared an ambush.
 When dawn broke, the Romans, in marching order (long columns of soldiers with each unit following the other), more heavily burdened than usual left the Fort.
 When the greater part of the column had entered a ravine, the Gauls assaulted them from either side and sought to harry the rearguard and prevent the vanguard from leaving the ravine.

 Caesar notes that Sabinus lost his mind, running from cohort to cohort and issuing ineffectual orders.
 Cotta, by contrast, kept his cool and did his duty as a commander, in action his duty as a soldier.
 Due to the length of the column, the commanders could not issue orders efficiently so they passed word along the line to the units to form into a square.
 The troops fought bravely though with fear and in clashes were successful.

 Thus, Ambiorix ordered his men to discharge their spears into the troops, to fall back if attacked by a group of Romans and chase back the Romans when they tried to fall into rank.
 During the engagement, Cotta was hit full in the face by a sling-shot.

 Then Sabinus sent word to Ambiorix to treat for surrender, a proposal which was acceded to.
 Cotta refused to come to terms and remained steadfast in his refusal to surrender, while Sabinus followed through with his plan to surrender.

-However, Ambiorix, after promising Sabinus his life and the safety of his troops, distracted him with a long speech, all the while slowly surrounding him and his men and slaughtering them.
-The Gauls then charged down en masse onto the waiting Romans where they killed Cotta, still fighting, and the great majority of the troops.
+However, Ambiorix, after promising Sabinus his life and the safety of his troops, distracted him with a long speech, all the while slowly surrounding him and his men and then slaughtering them; the Belgae charged down en masse onto the waiting Romans where they killed Cotta, still fighting, and the great majority of the troops.
 The remainder fell back to the fort where, despairing of help, they killed each other.
-Only a few men slipped away to inform Titus Labienus of the disaster.
-Overall, one legion and 5 cohorts, around 7500 Romans, were killed in the battle.
-Gallic casualties are unknown.
+Only a few men slipped away and made it to the camp of Titus Labienus and informed him of the disaster.
+Overall, one legion, five cohorts and several auxiliary units, some 6,000–9,000 men were killed on the Romans side.
+Belgae casualties are unknown.